Portshift-Security/CircleCI-Portshift-ORB-/README.md

 # **Portshift Orb for CircleCi**

 ## **What is the Portshift Orb?**
-The Portshift Orb enables you to you to scan images for vulnerabilities in CircleCI, and report results to the Portshift server.
+The Portshift Orb enables you to you to scan images for vulnerabilities, in CircleCI, and report the results to the Portshift server.
+It can also generate the Portshift ID for an image, based on the image hash and image metadata.
+Portshift uses this ID to track workloads in protected environments.
-With this orb you can easily integrate Portshift vulnerabilities scans into your CircleCI Workflows.

 Portshift workload runtime security policies can use vulnerabilities scan results as a criteria for allow or blocking images from running in Portshift protected environments.